bem/bem-react/REFERENCE.md

 ### content

 The content of the component.
-This method gets props as a first argument and `this.props.children` as a second argument.
-This method should return: string, React component, Array of strings and/or React components.
+This method gets props as a first argument and `this.props.children` as a second one.
+This method should return: string, React component, array of strings and/or React components.

 ``` js
 import { decl } from 'bem-react-core';